vmware-tanzu/velero/docs/support-matrix.md

 # Compatible Storage Providers

 Velero supports a variety of storage providers for different backup and snapshot operations.
-As of version 0.6.0, a plugin system allows anyone to add compatibility for additional backup and volume storage platforms without modifying the Velero codebase.
+Velero has a plugin system which allows anyone to add compatibility for additional backup and volume storage platforms without modifying the Velero codebase.

 ## Backup Storage Providers